jsmith/school/bio1001/midterm3.md

 ## Photosystem
 Within the membranes of thylakoids, there exist *light-harvesting complexes* that bind chloroplasts and carotenoids.
 They absorb light and direct *excitation energy* through the use of *pigment molecules* into *reaction centers*.
 A pair of special *chlorophyll a* molecules are at the center within the reaction centers.
 These chlorophylls lose electrons when they absorb excitation energy and as such is a strong *oxidant*, a molecule that gains electrons & is reduced in a chemical reaction.
 The electrons from the chlorophyll are sent to the *primary electron acceptor*.

 Plants have two photosystems connected by an electron transport chain.
 They reaction move from *photosystem II* to *photosystem I*.
 It moves protons into the inner membrane, similar to mitochondria, and also produces NADPH which is sent to the Calvin cycle.

+# Lecture 22: Genomes
+This lecture will cover the content & composition of the genome with emphasis on the human genome.
+We will examine unique vs repetitive (*dispersed* vs *tandem*) sequences, *mobile genetic elements* and *tandem repeats*.

+The human genome is packed into *chromosomes*.
+To sequence a genome, one cuts up the genome into small pieces (short enough for sequencing) the digitally pieces them together. *Bioinformatics* is using digital means to better understand biology.

+Unique sequences make up over %45 percent of the genome whereas 55% of the genome is repetitive sequences. *Dispersed repeats*, also know as *mobile genetic elements*, make up 45% where as *tandem repeats* make up 10%.

+Dispersed Repeats:
+* Retrotransposons (LTR and Non-LTR)
+* Transposons

+Tandem Repeats:
+* rDNA
+* Telomeres
+* Short Tandem Repeats (Satellite DNA)

+## Mobile Genetic Elements
+*Mobile genetic elements* are a type of DNA that can move around in the genome.

+*Retrotransposons* are the most abundant type of repetitive element.
+They copy themselves through the use of an RNA intermediary (a copy and paste mechanism).
+The most common type of *Non-LTR* (*Non-long terminal repeat*) retrotransposon in humans for are:

+* LINE (*Long Interspersed Elements*) are long sequences and extremely abundant (~20% of the genome).
+They are completely autonomous.
+* SINE (*Short Interspersed Elements*) are small sequences and also extremely abundant (%13 of the genome).
+They are non autonomous. *Alu* elements are the most common type of SINE

+*Endogenous retroviruses* (*ERVs*) are the most important type of *LTRs* (*long terminal repeats*).
+They look very similar to a typical *retrovirus*.
+They contain an LTR, core structural protein, viral protease, reverse transcriptase and viral envelope.
+ERVs likely entered the genome as a retrovirus and stayed.

+*Transposons* are a less common type of *MGE* and only take up 3% of the genome.
+They are excised from the genome and placed in a new location (cut & paste).

+## Tandem Repeats
+* *Ribosomal DNA clusters*:
+* *Telomeres*: 3 nucleotide repeat (x100 - x1000) found. *Telomerase* uses RNA templates to extend telomeres.
+They protect the ends of chromosomes.
+* *Short Tandem Repeats*: 3% of DNA is short repeated sequences (1 - several hundred nucleotides in length).
+They are often used for *DNA fingerprinting*.

+## Recap
+Non-coding DNA accounts for the differences in DNA size between eukaryotes.
+It is composed of dispersed repeats (retrotransposons, ERVs, transposons) + tandem repeats(rDNA, satellite DNA, telomeres).
+Understand what they are and how the work.
+MGEs contribute to evolutionary diversification through the use of genetic mutations, changes in genome expression, gene duplication, chromosome rearrangement, etc. Read p.
+472 to undertand how this works.